Tiny-Earth/DemoSite/site/src/inclusive.md

 <!-- `TODO are there citations for this?` -->
 ```

-Everyone holds biases, assumptions, and stereotypes about others, which can influence outcomes in college or for hiring decisions and advancement.
+Our biases, assumptions, and stereotypes about others can influence outcomes in college or for hiring decisions and advancement.

-**Rating Verbal Skills:**
+**Rating Verbal Skills**

 When reviewers evaluated a candidate’s written text, their ratings of the candidate’s verbal skills were influenced by the author’s demographics.
 For example, when reviewers were informed that an African American person had written the text, they rated the candidate’s verbal skills lower compared to when they were told a white person had written it.
 Similarly, when reviewers were told that a man wrote the text, they evaluated the candidate’s skills more negatively than when they were told a woman wrote it.

-**More Hiring Studies:**
+**More Hiring Studies**

 Dozens of studies have compared hiring decisions with the same setup…